 Gone are the days when carabiners were made of thick, heavy steel.
 Today most 'biners are made of an alloy of aluminum, which is far lighter than steel but can still be engineered to meet CE testing requirements for breaking strength.
 Also common these days are 'biners made with an I-beam construction, rather than a fully rounded rod of metal (although round stock is still somewhat common as well).
 I-beam design allows engineers to remove more metal while still meeting testing certifications, thereby further lightening the load of a single 'biner.
 Of course, using aluminum alloys in a lighter weight construction comes with the downside that these 'biners may show wear and need to be retired sooner, but for most climbers carrying less weight per item, multiplied by all of the many trinkets we need to carry with us up the rock, makes a noticeable difference in comfort, performance, and also fun, making weight something worth paying attention to.

 The king when it comes to compactness and lightness is the DMM Phantom Screwgate, advertised as the lightest locking carabiner in the world.
-At 41g (1.45 oz.) it is lighter even than the Edelrid Pure Slider, which came in second (43g, 1.52 oz.), even though the Phantom comes with a screw gate, which is bulkier and more secure than the sliding lock mechanism of the Pure Slider.
-Also very impressive is the CAMP Photon Lock, which now weighs only 43g, or 1.52oz. and yet is a full-size offset-D, rather than a more compact version.
+At 41 grams (1.45 oz.) it is lighter even than the Edelrid Pure Slider, which came in second (43 grams, 1.52 oz.), even though the Phantom comes with a screw gate, which is bulkier and more secure than the sliding lock mechanism of the Pure Slider.
+Also very impressive is the CAMP Photon Lock, which now weighs only 43 grams, or 1.52 oz. and yet is a full-size offset-D, rather than a more compact version.
 While compact is certainly worth having, the added advantages of having a larger carabiner, which makes ropework easier and adds to versatility, at the same very low weight, cannot be overlooked.
 Compactness and lightweight account for 20% of a product's overall score.

 Let's face it, if you didn't want the gate to stay locked closed, you would just buy a wiregate carabiner.
 While all of these lockers are going to stay closed once they are locked, some of us have slightly less trust in the gear, or more propensity to OCD behavior, than others, making gate security an important thing to consider.
 Auto-locking 'biners offer the most gate security because they lock automatically when they close.
 If the gate is closed, you can rest assured it is locked.
 Screw gate lockers, on the other hand, have a large caveat: you have to remember to screw them locked.
 Ask any experienced climber if they have ever forgotten to screw the gate of their locker closed and you are bound to hear some stories.